PatrickJS/awesome-angular/README.md

 * [angular-code-input](https://github.com/AlexMiniApps/angular-code-input) - Robust and tested code (number/chars) input component for Angular 7 - 16+ projects.
 Ionic 4 - 7+ is supported, can be used in iOS and Android.
 Clipboard events are supported.
 * [ng-multiselect-dropdown](https://github.com/NileshPatel17/ng-multiselect-dropdown) - Multiple Select Dropdown Component.
 * [angular-iban](https://github.com/fundsaccess/angular-iban) - IBAN directives and pipes for Angular.
+* [ngx-autosize-input](https://github.com/joshuawwright/ngx-autosize-input) - An Angular directive that automatically adjusts the width of an input element.
+It shrinks and increases the width.

 ##### Validation